Stopping the Normalization of Deviation with the Normalization of Excellence – How Admiral Rickover Did It

-Facing the facts could change your companies process safety program.
+Facing the facts could change your company’s process safety program.

 Here are the other 18 elements that Rickover said were required (in addition to the first three keys mentioned above).

-Then read about the three problems that remained in the Nuclear Navy to completely achieve total performance excellence.
+Then, read about the three problems that remained in the Nuclear Navy to achieve total performance excellence.

 Here is Rickover’s own writing on what makes the Nuclear Navy special.
-What to this day (over 35 years after Rickover was retired) keeps the reactor safety record spotless.
+How, to this day (over 35 years after Rickover retired), he still keeps the reactor safety record spotless.

 That’s it.
 The whole series.
-Hope you read every article.
+I hope you read every article.